Battle of Red Cliffs: Background

 Zhou Yu estimated Cao Cao's strength to be closer to 230,000.
-This included 80,000 impressed from Ying, and whose morale and loyalty to Cao Cao were uncertain.
-With Liu Bei's 20,000 soldiers, the alliance had approximately 50,000 marines who were trained and prepared for battle.
+This included between 70 and 80 thousand men impressed from Ying, and whose morale and loyalty to Cao Cao were uncertain.
+Cao Cao's invasion force also included non-combatants: not only those who worked in supplies and communication, but also the wives and children of some of the soldiers.